-Introducing the ACT
+History of the ACT

-As of the fall of 2018, the ACT consists of four sections: English, Math, Reading, and Science Reasoning.
+The ACT consists of four sections: English, Math, Reading, and Science Reasoning.
 Each of these sections is made up of multiple-choice questions.
 The number of questions and time allowed per section are listed below:

 |Section||Number of Questions||Time|

 |Writing (optional)||40 minutes|

 |TOTAL (with breaks and essay)||3 hours 50 minutes|